testingisdocumenting/znai/td-documentation-cli/documentation/visuals/smart-bullet-points.md

 # Steps

-Use `Steps` to outline a procedure
+Use `Steps` to outline a procedure.

 :include-meta: {bulletListType: "Steps"}